Pathoschild/canimod.github.io/guides/using-mods.md

 ### On Linux
 1. Download the [latest version of SMAPI](https://github.com/ClxS/SMAPI/releases).
-2. Extract the `.zip` file somewhere.
+2. Extract the `.zip` file somewhere (but not in your game folder!).
 3. Open a terminal in the extracted folder and run `mono install.exe`.
    _The installer will detect your game and add SMAPI for you.
 (If you get an error like 'mono: command not found', you need to install [Mono](http://www.mono-project.com/).)_